theinvertedform/umt.world/index.md

 ---
 title: Index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a philosopher interested in the Marxist tradition and the philosophy of art; I am an historical researcher charting the social history of visual culture; and I am a [critical writer of the contemporary](/reviews).
-This website is a new media experiment, combining literary and [technical means](/about) to develop a [dialetical image](/benjamin#dialectical-image) of the present.
+I am a philosopher interested in the Marxist tradition and the philosophy of art; I am an historical researcher charting the social history of visual culture; and I am a critical writer of contemporary art and cinema.
+This website is a new media experiment, combining literary and [technical means](/about) to develop a *dialetical image* of the present.
 ---
 {%- assign date_format =  "%b %d %Y" -%}